-For additional details, see Note 6(a) to the consolidated financial statements.
+For additional details, see Note 6(b)(2) to the financial statements.

 Quarterly report regarding the effectiveness of internal control over financial reporting and disclosure in accordance with Regulation 38c(a)

 Management, under the supervision of the Board of Directors of Clal Insurance Enterprises Holdings Ltd. (hereinafter: the "Corporation") is responsible for establishing and implementing adequate internal control over financial reporting and disclosure in the corporation.